 Blank Guitar Fretboard Chart

 Here is a blank fretboard that you can print out and use to fill in as practice.
-It's also useful to write out guitar scales and chords as a reference.

 Some good practice exercises to do that will help you learn the notes quickly are: